What is a Restaurant Purchase Contract?

 - Availability and cost of training

 - Proof of tax payments

 - Name of bookkeeper and CPA – payroll service

 - Liquor license

 If you need help with a restaurant purchase contract, you can post your job on the UpCounsel marketplace.
 UpCounsel accepts only the top five percent of lawyers on its site.
-Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including work with or on behalf of companies like Stripe, Google and Twilio.
+Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including work with or on behalf of companies like Menlo Ventures, Google and Airbnb.